Will Gevo Inc. (GEVO) benefit from Wall Street bulls Calls?

-Gevo Inc. (NASDAQ: GEVO) is -44.63% lower on its value in year-to-date trading and has touched a low of $1.80 and a high of $7.64 in the current 52-week trading range.
+Gevo Inc. (NASDAQ: GEVO) is -50.70% lower on its value in year-to-date trading and has touched a low of $1.80 and a high of $6.56 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GEVO stock was last observed hovering at around $2.41 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $7.50 for the next 12 months.
-It is also 86.83% off the consensus price target high of $18.00 offered by 4 analysts, but current levels are -3.04% lower than the price target low of $2.30 for the same period.
+The GEVO stock was last observed hovering at around $2.21 in the last trading session, with the day’s loss setting it -0.1%.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal